Reflux in infants: How to help my baby sleep

 Board Certified Pediatrician & Lactation Consultant

-A sleeping baby is one of the most beautiful, peaceful sights – but that sight can become frustrating and stressful if your baby isn’t sleeping due to acid reflux.
+A sleeping baby is one of the most beautiful, peaceful sights – but that sight can become frustrating and stressful if your baby isn’t sleeping well due to acid reflux.

 {{form-test}}